LiveGameDesignWorkshop/LiveGameDesignWorkshop.github.io/index.markdown

 </div>

 ## 3. **Panel Discussion**
-Explore challenges in game design, programming education, and future tools, with insights from industry leaders and academics.
-The discussion will cover:
+Join our panelists for a discussion on challenges of game design, programming education, and the future of game development tools, with insights from industry leaders and academics.

+**Panelists:**
+1. Joris Dormans
+2. Johanna Pirker
+3. To be announced

+**Moderator:** Anders Bouwer

+**Topics include but are not limited to:**
 * Applying game design and development tools in practice.
 * Teaching game design and digital prototyping to students and novices.
 * Creating live, AI-assisted, and visual programming tools for game design.